joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-01-08-alien-preparation.md

          \end{cases}
 $$

-Coding this up in Python, it matches exactly with the analytic prediction.
+Coding this up, it matches exactly with the analytic prediction:

 ![](/img/2023-01-09-alien-starships-log.png){:width="450 px" class="image-centered"}